PsyTeachR/ug1-practical/docs/16-project.md

 ### Step 3: Join

-Join together the data files by their common columns.
+Join together the data files by all their common columns.
 The resulting dataset is going to have 91 columns which means that R won't show you them all if you just click on the object, you'll need to run `summary()`. **Hint:** You can only join two objects at once, so you'll need to do multiple joins (in a pipeline if you're feeling snazzy).

 ### Step 4.
 Select your variables